polkadot-developers/substrate-docs/content/md/en/docs/tutorials/connect-other-chains/local-relay.md

 You can read and edit the plain chain specification file.
 However, the chain specification file must be converged to the SCALE-encoded raw format before it can be used to start a node.
-For information about converting a chain specification to use the raw format, see [raw chainspec generation](/tutorials/connect-other-chains/connect-parachain/#configure-a-parachain-for-a-specific-relay-chain-and-para-id).
+For information about converting a chain specification to use the raw format, see [raw chainspec generation](/tutorials/connect-other-chains/parachain/#configure-a-parachain-for-a-specific-relay-chain-and-para-id).

-The above raw chain specs were created according to the steps in the [create your own chain spec](/tutorials/get-started/trusted-network/#create-a-custom-chain-specification) section.
 The sample chain specification is only valid for a single parachain with two validator nodes.
 If you add other validators, add additional parachains to your relay chain, or want to use custom non-development keys, you'll need to create a custom chain specification that fit your needs.